Jean-François Gerbillon: Biography

 Upon their arrival in Beijing, they were received by the Kangxi Emperor, who was interested in their scientific knowledge and retained Gerbillion and Joachim Bouvet at the court.
-As soon as they had learned the language of the country, Gerbillion with Thomas Pereira, one of his companions, was sent as interpreter to Nerchinsk with the ambassadors commissioned to treat with the Russians regarding the boundaries of the two empires, which were determined in the Treaty of Nerchinsk (1689).
+As soon as they had learned the language of the country, Gerbillion with Thomas Pereira, one of his companions, was sent as interpreter to Nerchinsk in Russia.
+They travelled with the ambassadors commissioned to negotiate with the Russians regarding the boundaries of the two empires, which were determined in the Treaty of Nerchinsk (1689).

 The emperor was impressed by Gerbillon's abilities as a scientist and diplomat, and thereafter Gerbillon frequently travelled in his suite.
 Gerbillon made eight different journeys into "Tartary" (i.e., Manchuria and Mongolia).
 On one of these he was an eyewitness to the campaign in which Kangxi defeated the Oirats.
 On his last journey he accompanied the three commissioners who regulated public affairs and established new laws among the Khalkha Mongols, who had yielded allegiance to the emperor.
 He availed himself of this opportunity to determine the latitude and longitude of a number of places in what is today the Northeastern China and adjacent areas of Russia and Mongolia.

-Gerbillion was for a time, in charge of the French college in Beijing, and afterwards, became superior-general of the mission.
+Gerbillion was for a time, in charge of the French college in Beijing; he later became superior-general of the mission.
 In 1692, he obtained an edict granting the free exercise of the Christian religion.
 After the emperor's recovery from a fever, during which he was attended by Gerbillion and Bouvet, he showed his gratitude by bestowing on them a site for a chapel and residence.

+Gerbillon later discussed the Chinese Rites controversy with Charles-Thomas Maillard de Tournon, the first papal legate sent to Peking; the fall-out from this issue led to the Emperor withdrawing his support for Christianity.